First Sensibility

 First Sensibility is the first studio album by the South Korean male pop group B.A.P.
-It was released on February 3, 2014 under the label of TS Entertainment.
+It was released on February 3, 2014, under the label of TS Entertainment.
 It features the single "1004 (Angel)".

 Promotion

-The first 30 seconds teaser clip for the music video of the title track "1004 (Angel)" was released on January 22, 2014.
+The first 30-second teaser clip for the music video of the title track "1004 (Angel)" was released on January 22, 2014.
 On January 26, B.A.P released their album medley and pre-released additional 30 seconds preview on Naver Music.
-The full video was released on February 2, 2014 through YouTube.
+The full video was released on February 2, 2014, through YouTube.

 On February 7, B.A.P made their first live broadcast appearance promoting the album on Music Bank.
 This was followed by an appearance for "Bang X2" and "1004 (Angel)" on Music Core on February 8.